bon-qi/bon-qi.github.io/_pages/links.md

 ---
 layout: page
 permalink: /links/
-title: Links of friends.
+title: links
-description: Some links from friends!. nav_order:5
+description: Some links from friends!.
+nav: true
+nav_order: 5
 ---
 You can find links of some of my close friends here!